-Regular financial support from parents or guardians to students for food, clothingpersonal items, and entertainment is not considered student financial assistance and isincluded in annual income.
+Regular financial support from parents or guardians to students for food, clothing personal items, and entertainment is not considered student financial assistance and is included in annual income.

-- Amounts received by participants in other publicly assisted programs which are specificallyfor or in reimbursement of out of pocket expenses incurred and which are made solely to allow participation in a specific program [24 CFR 5.609(c)(8)(iii)] - Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS) [(24 CFR 5.609(c)(8)(ii)] - Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era [24 CFR 5.609(c)(10)] - Adoption assistance payments in excess of \$480 per adopted child [24 CFR 5.609(c)(12)] - Refunds or rebates on property taxes paid on the dwelling unit [24 CFR 5.609(c)(15)] - Amounts paid by a state agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home [24 CFR 5.609(c)(16)] - Payments received for the care of foster children or foster adults or state or tribal kinship or guardianship care payments [24 CFR 5.609(b)(4)]. - Insurance payments and settlements for personal or property losses, including but not limited to payments through health insurance, motor vehicle insurance, and workers' compensation [24 CFR 5.609(b)(5)] However, periodic payments paid at regular intervals (such as weekly, monthly, or yearly) for a period of greater than one year that are received in lieu of wages for workers' compensation are included in annual income [Notice PIH 2023-27]. - Amounts received by the family that are specifically for, or in reimbursement of, the cost of health and medical care expenses for any family member [24 CFR 5.609(b)(6)]. - Any amounts recovered in any civil action or settlement based on a claim of malpractice, negligence, or other breach of duty owed to a family member arising out of law, that resulted in a member of the family becoming disabled [24 CFR 5.609(b)(7)]. - Income and distributions from any Coverdell education savings account under Section 530 of the Internal Revenue Code of 1986 or any qualified tuition program under Section 529 of such Code [24 CFR 5.609(b)(10)].
+- Amounts received by participants in other publicly assisted programs which are specifically for or in reimbursement of out-of-pocket expenses incurred and which are made solely to allow participation in a specific program [24 CFR 5.609(c)(8)(iii)] - Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS) [(24 CFR 5.609(c)(8)(ii)] - Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era [24 CFR 5.609(c)(10)] - Adoption assistance payments in excess of \$480 per adopted child [24 CFR 5.609(c)(12)] - Refunds or rebates on property taxes paid on the dwelling unit [24 CFR 5.609(c)(15)] - Amounts paid by a state agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home [24 CFR 5.609(c)(16)] - Amounts specifically excluded by any other federal statute [24 CFR 5.609(c)(17), FR Notice 5/20/14].
+HUD publishes an updated list of these exclusions periodically.
+It includes: - (a) The value of the allotment provided to an eligible household under the Food Stamp Act of 1977 (7 U.S.C.
+2017 (b)) - (b) Benefits under Section 1780 of the School Lunch Act and Child Nutrition Act of 1966, including WIC - (c) Payments to Volunteers under the Domestic Volunteer Services Act of 1973 (42 U.S.C.
+5044(g), 5058) - (d) Payments received under the Alaska Native Claims Settlement Act (43 U.S.C.
+1626(c)) - (e) Income derived from certain submarginal land of the United States that is held in trust for certain Indian tribes (25 U.S.C.
+459e) - (f) Payments or allowances made under the Department of Health and Human Services' Low-Income Home Energy Assistance Program (42 U.S.C.
+8624(f))